sverweij/state-machine-cat/docs/SCXML.md

 ## What more do I need to know?
 I've made some choices how to convert state machine cat/ UML constructs to SCXML that seemed logical to me.
-Which mean that they might surprise you.
+Which means they might surprise you.

 ### _initial_ (pseudo) states